auguNa/PDB_File_Processing/README.md

 This project provides a FastAPI application that processes PDB files and performs various computations.
 The app is dockerized for easy deployment and testing.

-## 🚀 How to Build and Run the Docker Container
+The workflow schematic and .pdb files are saved in the docs folder.

 ### 1. Clone the repository:
 git clone https://github.com/auguNa/PDB_File_Processing.git